 Graham Bell is an internationally known and respected teacher of Permaculture and several underlying disciplines including Forest Gardening and Food Preservation.
 He has dedicated his working life to helping others achieve the skills to live sustainably.

-His reputation is built on thirty years’ experience and having worked on five continents and in many different climates and social conditions.
+His reputation is built on over thirty years’ experience and having worked on six continents and in many different climates and social conditions.

 Appointed as the first diploma holder in the UK and arbitrator for new diploma holders in the UK by Permaculture founder Bill Mollison in 1990, he has unrivalled experience in the discipline.
-Currently he is Chair of Permaculture Scotland and the UK Education Working Group.
+Currently he is Chair of Permaculture Scotland and the Permaculture Association Britain Education Working Group.

 Often asked to do consultancy work (which he does) he says: “At the end of the day I’d much rather teach others to be self-reliant.”

-His own home garden is a mere 800 sq metres (0.08 hectares) which produces 1.25 tonnes of food a year (pro rata 16 tonnes a hectare) 500 trees and 5000 plants for sale, half the household’s energy needs, a soft living room and an amazing teaching space which welcomes (and feeds) a thousand visitors every year from all over the planet (literally).
+His own home garden is a mere 800 sq metres (0.08 hectares) which produces 1.25 tonnes of food a year peak yield (pro rata 16 tonnes a hectare) 500 trees and 5000 plants for sale, half the household’s energy needs, a soft living room and an amazing teaching space which welcomes (and feeds) a thousand visitors every year from all over the planet (literally) – when not in lockdown.

-These visitors include an amazing array of wildlife including thirty-five resident species of bird, another twenty who come on a daily basis, just for lunch, and twenty who come on their holidays.
+These visitors include an amazing array of wildlife including thirty-eight resident species of bird, another twenty-two who come on a daily basis, just for lunch, and twenty who come on their holidays.
 Graham says “You just have to create the right habitat and then the right things happen”, a philosophy which applies to his teaching as much as his garden.